garylvov/back_massage_bot/README.md

 # Model Training To Find Massage Candidate Regions

 We transform the point cloud of the massage table and person into a 2D binary occupancy grid to create a low-dimensional environmental representation, making it easier to train instance segmentation models that identify massage candidate regions on the human body.
-This approach offers key advantages over direct point cloud segmentation: the low-dimensional nature of these representations enables straightforward synthetic generation of automatically labeled training data, as images are simpler to generate/label than point clouds.
+This approach offers key advantages over direct point cloud segmentation: the low-dimensional nature of these representations enables straightforward synthetic generation of automatically labeled training data, as binary images are simpler to generate/auto label than point clouds.
 Segmentation bounding boxes are transformed to identify massage regions in 3D in the original point cloud.

 ![plot](assets/cloud_to_grid.gif)